-2651 CAHPS[®] Hospice Survey (experience with care) (Centers for Medicare and Medicaid Services): Recommended
+#2651 CAHPS® Hospice Survey (experience with care) (Centers for Medicare & Medicaid Services): Endorsed

-Description: The measures submitted here are derived from the CAHPS® Hospice Survey, which is a 47item standardized questionnaire and data collection methodology.
+Description: The measures submitted here are derived from the CAHPS® Hospice Survey, which is a 47-item standardized questionnaire and data collection methodology.
 The survey is intended to measure the care experiences of hospice patients and their primary caregivers.
 Respondents to the survey are the primary informal caregivers of patients who died under hospice care.
 These are typically family members but can be friends.
 The hospice identifies the primary informal caregiver from their administrative records.
 Data collection for sampled decedents/caregivers is initiated two months following the month of the decedent's death; Measure Type: Outcome: PRO-PM; Level of Analysis: Facility; Setting of Care: Other; Data Source: Instrument-Based Data

 In 2017, nearly 1.5 million Medicare beneficiaries received hospice services, with nearly \$18 billion spent on Medicare hospice expenditures.
 Variation has been reported across hospices regarding processes of care associated with care quality.
-Evidence of variation in hospice care processes points to the need for performance measures that can be systematically implemented to monitor hospice performance and make fair comparisons across hospices.
-The CAHPS[®] Hospice Survey was created to ensure that an assessment of the patient- and family-centeredness of care would be included to monitor hospice performance, promote quality improvement, and inform consumer decision making in the selection of a hospice via public reporting of results.
+Evidence of variation in hospice care processes points to the need for performance measures that can be systematically implemented to monitor hospice performance and make fair comparisons across facilities.
+The Consumer Assessment of Healthcare Providers and Systems (CAHPS®) Hospice Survey was created to ensure that an assessment of the patient- and family-centeredness of care would be included to monitor hospice performance, promote quality improvement, and inform consumer decision making in the selection of a hospice via public reporting of results.